-The Directors are currently in the process of considering the impact of IFRS 9 Financial Instruments.
+The Directors are currently in the process of considering the impact of IFRS 16 Leases and do not expect this to have a material impact on the Company's financial statements.

 BASIS OF CONSOLIDATION

 The financial statements contain information about Manchester City Football Club Limited as an individual company and do not contain consolidated financial information as the parent of a group.
 The Company is exempt under section 400 of the Companies Act 2006 from the requirement to prepare consolidated financial statements as it and its subsidiary undertakings are included by full consolidation in the consolidated financial statements of City Football Group Limited, a company registered in England and Wales.